 As a Managing Director of the Foundation, Rebecca Weintraub plays a lead role in sourcing new investments and working with the leadership of those organizations as an operating partner and board member as they grow to build capacity and to achieve their maximum impact.
 As a member of the Foundation’s senior leadership team, she also helps to execute the Foundation’s strategy and goals and contributes to its thought leadership and external outreach.
-Rebecca currently serves on the boards of DRK portfolio organizations DLIVE, EYElliance, macro-eyes, and Simprints.
-She previously served on the board of DRK alumni portfolio organizations Muso and Noora Health.
+Rebecca currently serves on the boards of DRK portfolio organizations DLIVE, macro-eyes, Refugee Trauma Initiative, and Simprints.
+She previously served on the board of DRK alumni portfolio organizations EYElliance, Muso, and Noora Health.

 Rebecca is a physician, entrepreneur and educator focused on the strategy and design of health care delivery.
 She continues to serve as an Assistant Professor at Harvard Medical School and practices Internal Medicine at Brigham and Women’s Hospital.
 As a Senior Institute Associate at Harvard Business School she has collaborated with Professor Michael Porter to develop new strategies to disseminate valued based health care delivery.